-Part of making better content is editing it right.
+Part of creating engaging social media videos is editing it right.
 No matter how well the video is planned and shot, if you don’t fine-tune it, it’ll leave a blah impression.

 If you have the moolah, cough up some for Final Cut Pro.
 If you’re starting your career as a social media influencer, then free software like iMovie and Filmora are great.

-To make your video content IGTV-friendly, take the following steps.
+To make mobile-friendly and engaging social media videos, take the following steps.
 (FYI, we assume you took the easier path and produced a vertical video).

 - Open the video in iMovie.

 - Rotate the video 90 degrees by clicking crop and spinning either left or right.
 (What?
 That’ll make it horizontal again!
 We know.
 But iMovie tends to add black borders if you don’t take this step.)